teholm/amazon-guardduty-hands-on/README.md

 ### Browse to the GuardDuty console to investigate

+When using CloudWatch Events to send a finding from GuardDuty to SNS and then to your e-mail address, the default behavior is to send the entire JSON containing all of the threat data.
+It is also possible to put a transformation on the data before it is sent to SNS to produce a more user-friendly e-mail.
+That is what was done in this case so in order to get the complete information about the finding you need to check the GuardDuty console.
+You browse to the GuardDuty console to investigate further.

 To view the GuardDuty findings:

 1. Navigate to the [GuardDuty console](https://console.aws.amazon.com/guardduty) and choose Current in the navigation pane on the left.